burtgulash/fav2011-pc-plot/README.md

 # Graph - plotting utility for mathematical functions

-Seminar assignment from course **Programming in C** (Fakulta Aplikovaných Věd ZČU PLzeň - KIV/PC zima 2011).
+Seminar assignment from course **Programming in C**.
 Aim of this assignment is to make a program to produce vector function plots in postscript of single variable functions.
-I made it so that it is visually similar to plots produced by R language.
+I made it so that the resulting plots are visually similar to plots produced by R language.

 ## Usage
 ```